 Important Update About Your Drinking Water

+Samples collected during the first quarter of 2020 at 107 Juniper had detections of HAA5 that averaged 5 ug/L, which is lower than in the previous quarter and, by itself, is well below the limit.
 Residents living on Oak Court, Oak Place, Juniper Drive, Alder Court, and Grandview in Kernville are in the same zone as 107 Juniper and, therefore, have similar water quality.
-Please see the attached map for more precise details about the affected area within our Kernville system.
+Testing at this location affects about 50 customers.
+Please see the attached map for more precise details about the area within our Kernville system.
+The samples taken at 1235 Sycamore had a first-quarter average of 12 ug/L.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this public notice in a public place or distributing copies by hand or mail.